feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

   )
 ```

-## Services are no longer set up internally
+## Services are no longer set up, internally

-You no longer just pass a servicePath, but instead an entire service object.
+You no longer just pass a servicePath.
+Instead, create the service, then pass the returned service object.

 ## Simplified Pending Mutations